 The earliest federal financial aid can be disbursed to student accounts is 10 days before the Fall or Spring semester for students who have returned their award letters along with any other required documents, and are registered for the appropriate number of credits.
 If the financial aid disbursed exceeds the amount of charges, residual funds will be processed by paper check or direct deposit.
 The initial disbursement of residual funds before the term begins is limited to $2,500.
 Remaining residual funds, if any, will be released after academic activity has been verified.

-Residual funds and scholarship assistance are released by paper check the first business day before the official start date of the semester.
-Students, who have advance registered, signed up for direct deposit and submit Intent to Attend by the deadline, may have residual funds electronically disbursed before the semester begins.
+Residual funds are released by paper check the first business day before the official start date of the semester to students with credit balances.
+Only students who are signed up for direct deposit on WarriorWeb and submit their Intent to Attend by the deadline, may have residual funds direct deposited before the semester begins.
 Financial aid and residual funds will continue to be processed on a weekly basis throughout the semester.
 Aid release policies are subject to change as needed to comply with federal financial aid regulations.

 Academic activity verification is required to support all aid disbursements.
 Students who receive financial aid and fail to attend class(es) will be liable for immediate repayment of financial aid funding reductions.
-Residual checks are released by Student Account Services; photo identification is required.
-For information regarding residual check availability, please contact Student Account Services.
+Residual checks are released by Student Accounts; photo identification is required.
+For information regarding residual check availability, please contact Student Accounts.

 International students may receive qualified and/or non-qualified scholarship funding.
-Non-qualified scholarship funds are subject to federal tax withholding, based on specific criteria defined by IRS regulations and documentation provided by the student to the Student Account Services office.
+Non-qualified scholarship funds are subject to federal tax withholding, based on specific criteria defined by IRS regulations and documentation provided by the student to the Student Accounts office.